secpap/Encrypted-Telegram/README.md

 4. Start chatting with your friends.
 5. All messages are automatically encrypted, and the IP address of the other party is displayed in the chat window.

+## Security Measures and Antivirus Whitelisting

+Our program includes advanced security measures which might be flagged as malicious by some antivirus software.
+If this happens, please follow the steps below to add the program to your antivirus software's whitelist:

+1. Open your antivirus software settings.
+2. Find the “Whitelist” or “Exclusions” section.
+3. Add the installed Encrypted Telegram program path to the whitelist.

+Steps may vary depending on the antivirus software you are using.
+Please refer to your antivirus software manual or help documentation for specific instructions.

 ## Contact Us

 If you have any questions or suggestions, please contact us via: